Mining Intelligence and News

 Estrellita has been faulted into a series of four blocks which step downwards to the north, with displacement across the faults ranging up to approximately 75 m.
 The overall footprint of the zone measures 900 m long by 450 m wide and is up to 100 m thick.

-The character of mineralization at the Estrellita deposit is a mixture of manto style, iron oxide and structurally-controlled, vein-style mineralization.
-The central part of the Estrellita deposit consists of a more or less horizontal tabular body of iron oxide manto that appears to have formed at the intersection of a flat-lying and a steeply-dipping set of specularite structures.
+The character of mineralization at the Estrellita deposit is a mixture of manto-style, iron oxide and structurally controlled, vein and breccia-style mineralization.
+The central part of the Estrellita deposit consists of a more or less horizontal tabular body of iron oxide manto that appears to have formed at the intersection of a flat-lying and a steeply dipping set of specularite structures.

-Copper mineralization typically consists of copper oxides such as brochantite, chrysocolla, almagre, cuprite, and chalcocite.
-The oxidized mineralization at surface becomes gradually less oxidized with depth and transitions through a mixed zone of oxides and sulphides into a sulphide zone where the main copper mineral is chalcopyrite.
+Copper mineralization typically consists of copper oxides such as chrysocolla, malachite, Cu-limonite, black oxides, Cusulphates, and Cu-clays.
+In the same way as in Santo Domingo the oxidized mineralization at surface becomes gradually less oxidized with depth and transitions through a mixed and enrichment zone with oxides and secondary sulphides into a sulphide zone where the main copper mineral is chalcopyrite.

 Reserves